What is InstaGC – does it really work? Or is this just a giant scam?

 But then, the amount of work it took just to make that 59 points… I mean, that was effort in itself and all for next to nothing!!

-That’s why I came online to see how I could build up an income for myself over time and thankfully, I found several ways.
+That’s why I came online… to see how I could build up an income for myself.

 Is there anything you’d like to share about InstaGC, or other related sites?
 Let me know in the comments!